-- Creation of knowledge -- how we know and investigate; what "scientific" research is, especially in information studies.
-The course will explicitly engage the fragility of knowledge and explore how we must act in all sorts of professional situations when we are without the luxury of certainty. - Evaluating the research of others -- how to develop and apply criteria to determine the value and applicability of research in various literatures to particular professional situations. - Defining a research question -- how to develop and operationalize a researchable question.
-This step is key to the process of systematic inquiry. - Collection of data -- how to use both quantitative and qualitative methodologies, including surveys (especially those that use standardized questionnaires), focus groups, structured interviews, historical research, ethnographic observation, oral history, and bibliometrics, to explore research questions. - Analysis of data -- how to use descriptive statistics, some inferential statistics, and content analysis.
-One goal of the course is the development of the ability to apply basic statistical techniques to understand phenomena of interest to the information professions. - Preparation of a research proposal -- how to conceptualize, plan, and communicate an investigation of a phenomenon in information studies; students will design an empirical data collection instrument in conjunction with the research proposal. - Reporting research -- how to share the results of research.
-In the summer session, I do not ask students to perform empirical research and report the results; in the fall and spring semesters, however, I do.
+- Creation of knowledge how we know and investigate, and what "scientific" research is, especially in information studies.
+The course explicitly engages the fragility of knowledge and explores how we must act in all sorts of professional situations when we are without the luxury of certainty. - Evaluating the research of others how to develop and apply criteria to determine the value and applicability of research in various literatures to particular professional situations.

+- Defining a research question how to develop and operationalize a researchable question.
+This step is key to the process of systematic inquiry. - Collection of data how to use both quantitative and qualitative methodologies, including surveys (especially those that use standardized questionnaires), focus groups, structured interviews, historical research, ethnographic observation, oral history, and bibliometrics, to explore research questions. - Analysis of data how to use descriptive statistics, some inferential statistics, and content analysis.
+One goal of the course is the development of the ability to apply basic statistical techniques to understand phenomena of interest to the information professions. - Preparation of a research proposal how to conceptualize, plan, and communicate an investigation of a phenomenon in information studies; students will design an empirical data collection instrument in conjunction with the research proposal. - Reporting research how to share the results of research.
+Students will perform empirical research and report the results.

-Although the application of statistical techniques is among the competencies that students will develop in INF 397C, this class is not a course in statistics, nor are there any prerequisites for taking it.
-The only mathematical skills that you are presumed to possess are:
+Although the application of statistical techniques is among the competencies that students will develop in INF 397C, this class is not a course in statistics, and there are no prerequisites for taking it.
+The only mathematical abilities that you are presumed to possess are:

-- Familiarity with and proficiency in the four major arithmetic operations -- addition, subtraction, multiplication, and division - Some measure of facility with fractions, ratios, decimals, percentages, and their equivalence - Ability to read and generate simple Cartesian planes (x, y coordinates) and other graphic representations - A command of basic algebra, e.g., you can determine the value of x if 4x = 12 - The ability to determine squares and square roots using a calculator.
+- Proficiency in the four major arithmetic operations addition, subtraction, multiplication, and division - Some measure of facility with fractions, ratios, decimals, percentages, and their equivalence - Ability to read and generate simple Cartesian planes (x, y coordinates) and other graphic representations - A command of basic algebra, e.g., you can determine the value of x if 4x = 12 - The ability to determine squares and square roots using a calculator.

-See Spatz (2005) Appendix A, "Arithmetic and Algebra Review," Glossary of Words, and Glossary of Formulas; and Bartz, Appendix 2, "Basic Mathematics Refresher" (1988, pp. 395-427).
-These resources provide a review of useful, fundamental mathematical topics.
-Previous students, especially those with relatively little mathematical background, have found the appropriate parts of Rowntree's Statistics Without Tears (1981) useful.
+See Spatz (2008) Appendix A, "Arithmetic and Algebra Review," Glossary of Words, and Glossary of Formulas; and Bartz, Appendix 2, "Basic Mathematics Refresher" (1988, pp. 395-427).
+These resources provide a useful review of fundamental mathematical topics.
+Previous students, especially those with relatively little mathematical background, have found Rowntree's Statistics Without Tears (1981) useful.